phronmophobic/blog/markdown/dewey-analysis.md

 **Analysis Rate**: 85%

-Out of the 13,591 repositories found by dewey on github, 11,573 (85%) were successfully analyzed.
+Out of the 13,591 repositories found by dewey on github, 11,573 (85%) were successfully{{footnote}}Success means that a non-empty analysis was produced.
+A "failure" is any repository that didn't produce a non-empty analysis.
+Some example failures: 1) Nine github libraries were ignored because they were two big.
+2) I think most failures were due to not finding a project file (only deps.edn and project.clj supported).
+3) Failure to interpret a project file (eg. malformed edn, lein errors, lein hangs).
+4) etc.{{/footnote}} analyzed.

 # Results